Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 1. Back on **Add assigned segment details** page and click **Next**.

-1. On **Configure communication and collaboration details** page, enter or select the following details:
+1. On the **Configure communication and collaboration details** page, enter or select the following details:

    - **Communication and collaboration**: Blocked